 - The factor then gives you the rest of the balance, minus a small fee

 Percentages and fees will vary from factor to factor, but you might be thinking that you don’t want to give up that small portion of your profit for a fee.
-You have to keep in mind that this is a service you’re paying for, and the factoring company needs to make money just as your business does.
-From a business standpoint, immediate access to that revenue can help tremendously whether you’re struggling to pay employees and buy materials or if you need an influx of cash to start a project that will grow your business.
+You have to keep in mind that this is a service you’re paying for.
+From a business standpoint, immediate access to that revenue can help tremendously.
+Getting cash quickly whether you’re struggling to pay employees, buy materials, or just need to start a project, will help grow your business.
 Additionally, be wary of extremely low fees, as there are usually other costs associated with them that you may not be aware of.

 Recourse vs. Non-Recourse Factoring